yellowiscool/brainfuck-visualizer/README.md

 ### What is GWAAAAAAAH?

-GWAAAAAAAH is a programming language for raving rabbits (or lapins crétins).
+GWAAAAAAAH is a programming language for raving rabbids (or lapins crétins).

 A «Hello World» example :